district-5/php-mondoc/README.md

 #### Model to array...

-You can export a model to an array by calling [`asArray()`](./src/Db/Model/MondocAbstractSubModel.php) on the model.
-This will return an array of the model's properties.
+You can export a model to MongoDB compatible array by calling [`asArray()`](./src/Db/Model/MondocAbstractSubModel.php) on the model.
+This will return an array of the model's properties, as expected for insertion.

 The properties returned by the [`asArray()`](./src/Db/Model/MondocAbstractSubModel.php) method are the properties and types that have been set on the model, which means they're likely not able to be directly encoded to JSON.
 To get around